 - 5″ seamless – standard size & profile.
 Designed for composite shingle roofs and moderate flow.

 - 6″ seamless – 40% more capacity than 5″.
-Designed for heavy-flow areas, metal roofs, and large downpours.
+Designed for heavy-flow areas, metal roofs, and significant downpours.
 (Recommended on most Texas homes)

-- 7″ seamless – specifically designed for barrel tile roofs and severe heavy-flow areas.
+- 7″ seamless – designed explicitly for barrel tile roofs and severe heavy-flow areas.

 Choosing the right gutter profile for a home has many important considerations.
 Many factors need to be taken into account such as the size of the roof, climate, and budget.
 Understanding the differences between gutters can help homeowners make an informed decision when choosing what type of gutter is best suited for their needs.
 Seamless gutters are becoming increasingly popular due to their durability and low maintenance, while K-style and half-round gutters are also popular options depending on the aesthetic desired.